 First things first: Security.
 The security of your website is not only important to its users but also to search engines as well.
 SSL, or Secure Sockets Layer, provides a layer of protection between the server and the person browsing the site.
 This layer or SSL is what makes your website secure from attacks.
 For users and customers, this means that they can feel comfortable submitting payment and contact information as it is less likely to get stolen or hacked.

 Typically, you will be able to see a ‘lock’ in the URL bar of your browser that indicates that the site is indeed secure – see the image below.
-Another way to know that a website is secure is if the address starts with https:// as opposed to anything else like just www or http://.
+Another way to know is if the address starts with https:// as opposed to anything else like just www or http://.